-- The readme.txt file.
+- The readme.htm file.
 This file may contain information that became available after this book was published.
-Before installation, the readme.txt file is located in the root directory of the product CD-ROM.
-After installation, the readme.txt file is located in the root directory of the Partner Agreement Manager installation. - The index.html file.
-This file contains links to the Partner Agreement Manager External API readme.txt file and the Partner Agreement Manager Installation Guide.
-Before installation, the index.html file is located in the root directory of the product CD-ROM.
-After installation, the index.html file is located in the root directory of the Partner Agreement Manager installation. - The Partner Agreement Manager Installation Guide, form number GC34-5964-00, which describes how to install Partner Agreement Manager. - The Partner Agreement Manager Administrator's Guide, form number BIAAAB00, which describes how to set up, configure, and administer Partner Agreement Manager after you install it. - The Partner Agreement Manager User's Guide, form number BIAAAC00, which describes how to start a Partner Agreement Manager session, design public and private processes, define element definition sets, create business objects, and manage process distribution.
+Before installation, the readme.htm file is located in the root directory of the product CD-ROM.
+After installation, the readme.htm file is located in the root directory of the Partner Agreement Manager installation. - The StartHere.htm file.
+This file contains links to the Partner Agreement Manager readme.htm file and Partner Agreement Manager Installation Guide.
+Before installation, the StartHere.htm file is located in the root directory of the product CD-ROM.
+After installation, the StartHere.htm file is located in the root directory of the Partner Agreement Manager installation. - The Partner Agreement Manager Installation Guide, form number GC34-5964-02, which describes how to install Partner Agreement Manager. - The Partner Agreement Manager Administrator's Guide, form number BIAAAB02, which describes how to set up, configure, and administer Partner Agreement Manager after you install it. - The Partner Agreement Manager User's Guide, form number BIAAAC02, which describes how to start a Partner Agreement Manager session, design public and private processes, define element definition sets, create business objects, and manage process distribution.

-- The Partner Agreement Manager Adapter Developer's Guide, form number BIAAAD00, which describes how to develop and administer adapters using the Partner Agreement Manager Adapter Development Environment. - The Partner Agreement Manager Script Developer's Guide, form number BIAAAE00, which describes how to write scripts used in Partner Agreement Manager private processes and elsewhere. - The Partner Agreement Adapters for MQSeries User's Guide, form number BIAAAG00, which describes how to install, configure, and run the Partner Agreement Manager Adapters for MQSeries. - The Partner Agreement View User's Guide, form number GC34-5965-00, which describes how to install, configure, and use Partner Agreement View.
+- The Partner Agreement Manager Adapter Developer's Guide, form number BIAAAD02, which describes how to develop and administer adapters using the Partner Agreement Manager Adapter Development Environment. - The Partner Agreement Manager Script Developer's Guide, form number BIAAAE02, which describes how to write scripts used in Partner Agreement Manager private processes and elsewhere. - The Partner Agreement Manager Adapters for MQSeries User's Guide, form number BIAAAG02, which describes how to install, configure, and run the Partner Agreement Manager Adapters for MQSeries. - The Partner Agreement View User's Guide, form number GC34-5965-02, which describes how to install, configure, and use Partner Agreement View.